Canary deployments in OpenShift Service Mesh

 subset: version-v1

-In the VirtualService is the key of this configuration, as you can see the http header of user that need to match to rober.
+The VirtualService is the key of this configuration, as you can see the HTTP header of user that needs to match to rober.

 apiVersion: networking.istio.io/v1alpha3